fmhy/edit/File-Tools.md

 # ► File Hosts

 * **Note** - Keep in mind that it's **never** a good idea to upload personal or confidential files to any file host, even if they claim to be encrypted.
+Most file hosts remove files after inactivity, while some delete them regardless.
+Check each host if you're concerned about file expiry.

 ***